 Where Is My Personal Injury Settlement Money?

-To settle a personal injury claim, your Florida personal injury attorney will have you to sign a release form agreeing to accept a negotiated sum of money in exchange for giving up your claim against the at-fault party.
+To settle a personal injury claim, your Miami personal injury lawyer will have you to sign a release form agreeing to accept a negotiated sum of money in exchange for giving up your claim against the at-fault party.
 Although signing the release is a quick process, it can take weeks or even several months until you get paid.
 This can be a frustrating and long process, especially when it is not carefully planned out.

 There are several reasons why you still haven’t been paid and there are certain steps that can be taken to avoid any unnecessary delays.
 Contact Miami personal injury attorney Prosper Shaked if you were injured in a car accident, slip and fall incident, or other traumatic accident.
 You may be entitled to compensation for your injuries.